 Now, this is where the relinquishing begins.
 The learners resume business as usual and there seems to be an improvement in the reports.
 But it’s momentary.
-And the manager starts lamenting that the training did not help, and worse, HR should assist.
+So the manager starts lamenting that the training did not help, and worse, HR should assist.
 Some even blame HR outright for it’s failure.
 Much like saying HR is also responsible for career development.

 I even know one that wanted HR to monitor progress of the success or failure of the training!
 Really!
 How?
 How does HR start reviewing reports to determine improvements or not?
 Is this not the manager’s job?
-Unless of course we’re saying that HR is responsible for the performance of the department.
+Unless, of course, we’re saying that HR is responsible for the performance of the department!

 It’s the manager not HR that is responsible for training

-A more prudent approach, I think, would be, pre-course, the manager to note specific and objective issues that the report writer’s struggle with.
+A more prudent approach, I think, would be, pre-course, the manager to note specific and objective issues that the report writers struggle with.
 For instance, it could be structure or grammar.
 Then, focus on these during the pitching and the training and then, plan around continually measuring and improving these post course.
 All this is the manager’s responsibility.
-Even from a leadership perspective this is a responsible way of stretching the return on training investment.
+Even from a leadership and business perspective this is a responsible way of stretching the return on training investment.

-It is impractical to expect HR to ‘own’ the training output.
+It is impractical to expect HR to ‘own’ the training effectiveness or output.
 Especially where sales training is involved Sales Managers should jealously guard this role.
 This is because of the unique nature of selling.